 CHOOSE DREAMS OVER SLEEP

 Hotel Nassau Breda offers you a one of a kind experience in a passionately restored religious historical setting.
 The stunning architecture combined with our luxurious services and facilities, will ensure no one is invulnerable to the guilty pleasures of life.
 Choose dreams over sleep.
-Hotel Nassau Breda, the best hotel by far for those that don’t seek a hotel but seek an experience instead.
+Hotel Nassau Breda, the best hotel by far for those that don’t just seek a hotel, but seek an experience instead.
 Heavenly beds, demonic events, angelic staff and a food sanctuary with the devout name ‘Liefdegesticht', the Asylum of Love.
 Hotel Nassau Breda is an expansive complex of various national monuments on one of Breda’s oldest streets.
 Discover the history of this extraordinary location.
 We will lead you into temptation, and we’ll never call it evil.
 Your sins are safe with us.
 We have nothing to confess.

 Nieuwstraat is one of Breda’s oldest streets.
 ‘De Nieuwe Strate’ appears on the earliest maps of Breda, such as a street plan from 1350.
 Nieuwstraat is therefore one of historical Breda’s core streets.
 Completed in 1410, the first city rampart was located behind Nieuwstraat.

-On these grounds, between ‘De Nieuwe Strate’ and the city walls, which was owned by the influential Bruheze family, three court houses were constructed as homes for noblemen, who were each connected in their own way to the nearby Castle of Breda and its residents.
+On these grounds, between ‘De Nieuwe Strate’ and the city walls, which was owned by the influential Bruheze family, three court houses were constructed as homes for noblemen, who in their own way, each were connected to the nearby Castle of Breda and its residents.

 The resurrection of the neo-Gothic chapel.